basiqio-oss/Basiq-docs/docs/Tutorials/verification-iav.md

 The Verification [Starter Kit](https://iv-demo.basiq.io/) streamlines the process of verifying a user's income.
 By securely connecting their bank account, this kit automatically generates a verification report through our **[Reports API](https://api.basiq.io/reference/createreport)**.
 The report includes both user-level and group-level analyses, with details tailored to the verification type selected by the user (income or expense)..

-## Creating an Income Verification Report
+## Creating an Income or Expense Verification Report

 To generate an income verification report, make a POST request to the following endpoint::